 As a quick reminder, students are not allowed to use their mobile phones during the school day (8:40am - 3.15pm).
 During these times, it should be switched off and kept safely away in blazers or school bags.
-If a students phone is seen or heard during these hours, it will be confiscated and given to their Head of Year for collection at the end of the school day.
-If students have their phone confiscated on more than one occasion we may issue further consequences.
+If a student's phone is seen or heard during these hours, it will be confiscated and given to their Head of Year for collection at the end of the school day.